 National British Library, London

 The Sir John Ritblat Gallery is filled with historical documents, ranging from art to music to history to religion to science and everything in between.
-If you’re a human being, you’ll recognize a lot of the works such as: handwritten lyrics from the Beatles; sheet music from famous composers; sketches from Leonardo da Vinci; handwritten notes from Anne Boleyn to her sister; manuscript of Jane Eyre; Johann Gutenberg’s Bible; Jane Austen’s diaries; and the Magna Carta.
-I was amazed at the history I got to see with my own eyes.
+If you’re a human being, you’ll recognize a lot of the works such as: handwritten lyrics from the Beatles; sketches from Leonardo da Vinci; handwritten notes from Anne Boleyn to her sister; manuscript of Jane Eyre; Johann Gutenberg’s Bible; Jane Austen’s diaries; and the Magna Carta.
+You’ll be amazed at the history you get to see with your own eyes.

 Austrian National Library, Vienna